 Nugget Point/Tokata at the eastern end.
 The trek to the lighthouse and view speaks for itself with massive nugget rock formations.

-We tiptoed into a penguin blind, and with field glasses, watched our first yellow-eyed penguin waddle on shore.
+Nearby is a penguin blind, and with field glasses, we watched our first yellow-eyed penguin waddle on shore.
 The picture is poor – but proof!

 - Click Here for the complete NZ Archive